Why trust is the number one ingredient in successful remote working teams

 Your team can't wander over to each other's desks to say hello, so make an effort to connect them.
 Get people to work together who have complementary skills - and acknowledge those strengths to show you understand and trust your team.
 Set up project groups and hold team and sub-team meetings more frequently than you would in an on-site workplace.
 No week should pass without at least one all-team video conference.

 Don't make it all about work

 Friendship is important.
-63% of women who strongly agree they have a best friend at work are twice as likely to be engaged with work as those who don’t.
-To help people make friends, set up chat groups, and organize fun remote get-togethers like quizzes, competitions, or just end-of-the-week chats.
+63% of women who strongly agree they have a best friend at work are twice as likely to be engaged with work as those who don't.
+To help people make friends, set up chat groups, and organise fun remote get-togethers like quizzes, competitions or just end-of-the-week chats.
 This way, people can get to know each other in a less formal setting.

 Find out about building remote teams.

 Recognition has the most significant effect on trust when it happens immediately after someone meets a goal - and when the credit is public.
 Use your chat channels to congratulate your team members when they've achieved something, so everyone knows how well they've done.
 Get people to nominate coworkers for recognition and give rewards like gift cards to show people they're appreciated.